camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 </bpmn:businessRuleTask>
 ```

-A business rule task with an alternative task implementation and a custom header:
+A business rule task with a job worker implementation and a custom header:

 ```xml
 <bpmn:businessRuleTask id="calculate-risk" name="Calculate risk">